diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/01 - Node Intro and installation.md

   - used in Browser with Web APIs,

-  - converts JS to machine language)
+  - converts JS to machine language.

 - NodeJS environment:  V8 engine with added C++ functionality ,so that it can run on the server.

 - What can NodeJS do: